 Once tasting E.H.
 Taylor Straight Rye whiskey you’ll notice that the blend also has undertones of tobacco and spice which adds another layer to the overall composition of this alcoholic beverage.

 Whiskey /50% ABV / Kentucky, United States This small batch, Bottled-in-Bond 100 proof straight rye whiskey pays tribute to the former Distillery owner with a unique rye whiskey reminiscent of days long past.

 This small batch, Bottled-in-Bond 100 proof straight rye whiskey pays tribute to the former Distillery owner with a unique rye whiskey reminiscent of days long past.

 1. The Dalmore

 The Dalmore is a very spicy and tangy scotch blend that has notes of orange and a variety of different organic spices.
-The Dalmore scotch whiskey is aged for 15yrs before being released on the market so all of the flavors are really integrated into the overall mix of liquids.
+The Dalmore scotch whisky is aged for 15yrs before being released on the market so all of the flavors are really integrated into the overall mix of liquids.

 The Dalmore has a very concentrated citrus flavor that will stay in your mouth for a very long time to take this into consideration before picking up a bottle.
-The Dalmore scotch whiskey is aged in three separate stages to further accentuate and bring out any hidden flavors that may be within the blend.
+The Dalmore scotch whisky is aged in three separate stages to further accentuate and bring out any hidden flavors that may be within the blend.

-The Dalmore scotch whiskey has a very rich overall body to it and provides a very sophisticated and crisp [ taste to anyone that is interested in having a refreshing glass of scotch whiskey that’s made with premium ingredients.
+The Dalmore scotch whiskey has a very rich overall body to it and provides a very sophisticated and crisp [ taste to anyone that is interested in having a refreshing glass of scotch whisky that’s made with premium ingredients.